Vin529/GIFDO/README.md

-This repository contains the source code, dissertation, and additional resources which were created as a part of my 4th year master's project for Computer Science at Durham University.
-The dissertation included here was awarded 91% by the university, which was tied for the highest grade in my year.
+This repository contains the source code for GIFDO, the Generative Indoor Farm Design Optimiser.
+This project was developed for my 4th year master's project, and submitted to the Department of Computer Science at Durham University.
+The dissertation paper included here was awarded 91% by the department, which was tied for the highest grade in my year.

+The src directory contains all source code for this project.
+The dissertation directory contains the project paper, all data used in the report, and the presentation I delivered as part of my viva voce.

 ## Requirements
 The following versions have been tested.
 Other versions may work but are unverified: